xgfone/bttools/README.md

 ## Todo List

 - [x] Download the .torrent file by the infohash.
-- [x] dump the information of a .torrent file to JSON.
+- [x] Dump the information of a .torrent file to JSON.
 - [ ] Downlaod the file by the .torrent file.

 ## Platform

-- [x] Unix/Linux
 - [x] Windows
 - [x] Mac OS X
+- [x] Unix/Linux